HarborZeng/gangsutils/README.md

 }
 ```

-GangLogger uses reflection to create all the logger you filled in `setLoggerAndConfiguration` map parameter, and do the log action iterate over all the loggers instance.
+GangLogger uses reflection to create all the logger you filled in `setLoggerAndConfiguration` map parameter, and do the log action iteratively over all the loggers instance.

 But if you just want one `PrintlnLogger`, directly use it